Taking a Mission Trip to Help a Church Plant? 7 Things You Need to Know

 2. The Planter is caring for you PLUS trying to pastor a church.

 The church planter is concerned about you, but he also has a job or two.
-He may need to make hospital visits, prepare for Sunday’s sermon, lead a small group Bible Study, etc. As much as he may want it to be, his full-time job will not be to be at your beck and call.
+He may need to make a hospital visit, prepare for Sunday’s sermon, lead a small group Bible Study, etc. As much as he may want it to be, his full-time job will not be to be at your beck and call.
 If you need that, explain that ahead of time so arrangements can be made.

 3. The people at their church are probably new to this.